-- The receipt by one of our employees of a gift or entertainment would compromise, or could reasonably be viewed as compromising, that person's ability to make objective and fair business decisions on behalf of the Company; or - The offering by one of our employees of a gift or entertainment would appear to be an attempt to obtain business through improper means or to gain any special advantage in our business relationships, or could reasonably be viewed as such an attempt.
+- the receipt by one of our employees or directors of a gift or entertainment would compromise, or could reasonably be viewed as compromising, that person's ability to make objective and fair business decisions on behalf of the Company; or - the offering by one of our employees or directors of a gift or entertainment would appear to be an attempt to obtain business through improper means or to gain any special advantage, or could reasonably be viewed as such an attempt.

-Employees must use good judgment and ensure there is no violation of these principles.
-No gift or entertainment should be given or accepted by any Company employee, family member of an employee or agent unless it: (1) is not a cash gift, (2) is consistent with customary business practices, (3) is not excessive in value, (4) cannot be construed as a bribe or payoff, (5) does not violate any laws or regulations and (6) is not one of a series of small gifts or entertainments that can be construed as part of a larger, expensive gift.
+Employees and directors must use good judgment and ensure there is no violation of these principles.
+No gift or entertainment should be given or accepted by any Company employee or director, or their family member or agent, unless it: (1) is not a cash gift, (2) is consistent with customary business practices, (3) is not excessive in value, (4) cannot be construed as a bribe or payoff, (5) does not violate any laws or regulations and (6) is not one of a series of small gifts or entertainments that can be construed as part of a larger, expensive gift.
 Any questions about whether any gifts or proposed gifts are appropriate should be directed to the Company's Chief Compliance Officer.
 You should also review the Company's Anti-Corruption Policy and Procedures regarding the specific conditions for gifts and entertainment.